AceCentre/AAC-Corpora-Collecting/Grid3-XML-Format.md

 Cells are the primary elements that make up a grid.
 They are defined using the <Cell> tag and can have various attributes.

 - X and Y: These define the cell's position in the grid, corresponding to its column (X) and row (Y).
-- ScanBlock:Optional attribute to define which scan block the cell belongs to.
+- ScanBlock: Optional attribute to define which scan block the cell belongs to.
    - There is a maximum of 8 scan blocks per page.
   - Values range from 1 to 8.
   - A cell can be in any of these blocks.
   - If not specified, the attribute is not needed for that particular cell.
+- ColumnSpan and RowSpan: Define how many columns or rows the cell spans.

+- AutoContentType, ID, Key: Used in various elements and commands to define their specific types and identifiers.
+- Height: Attribute in RowDefinitions/RowDefinition, specifies the height of rows.

 ```xml
 <Cell X="7" Y="1" ScanBlock="2">
 ```